PSSRA/pssra.github.io/content/join/bylaws.md

 The Vetting Committee shall be chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members of the Chapter.
 The Committee shall work with the provisional member(s) to determine the best date, time and location to hold the interview.
 The interview shall be held either (a) in an open, public space, or (b) via online video chat, and not less than three members of the Committee shall conduct the interview with the provisional member(s).
 One member of the Vetting Committee shall be a senior member of the Committee.

-A senior member of this Committee is defined as a Committee member who has attended at least five (5) onboarding meetings.
+A senior member of this Committee is defined as a Committee member who has attended at least five (5) vetting meetings.

 Following the interview, the members of the Committee that conducted the interview shall discuss the results with one another.
 If it is decided that the provisional member should be welcomed into the Chapter, the member shall be notified and invited into the Chapter's internal communications platform.
 If it is decided that further confirmation is warranted, the interviewers shall confer with the Vetting Chair, Chapter Secretary, and the rest of the Committee about the interview.
 If it is determined by the broader Committee that the provisional member should be welcomed into the Chapter, then they shall be notified as stipulated above.
 The Committee shall determine if there are follow-up questions to be asked of the provisional member in an attempt to resolve the Committee's concerns.
 If the Committee determines that the provisional member should not be welcomed into the Chapter, all communications with the provisional member shall cease.